top of page

 Your options are plentiful when it comes to hydration:

-• still or sparkling water infused with cucumber, citrus or herbs
+• still or sparkling filtered water infused with cucumber, citrus or herbs

 • salty electrolyte water (water mixed with a mineral-rich salt**)